Niminem/Neel/README.md

 ##### #3 callJs

-`callJs` is a template that takes in at least one value, a `string`, and it's *the name of the javascript function you want to call*.
+`callJs` is a macro that takes in at least one value, a `string`, and it's *the name of the javascript function you want to call*.
 Any other value will be passed into that javascript function call on the frontend.
 You may pass in any amount like so:

 ```nim
 callJs("myJavascriptFunc",1,3.14,["some stuff",1,9000])